Exi666/SciPro-Project-Climvis/README.md

 # A climate visualization package

-**climvis** offers command line tools to display climate data in your browser.
+**climvis** offers command line tools to display climate data and meteorological data from ACINN in your browser.

 It was written for the University of Innsbruck's [scientific programming](http://fabienmaussion.info/scientific_programming)